Pandemic | Breakout: The Approaching Tidal Wave: Access to Legal Service and the Pandemic as Re-Regulation Accelerator

 - Moderator: Tahlia Gordon

-- Justice Constandinos “Dino” Himonas, Justice, Utah Supreme Court (United States)
+- Justice Constandinos “Deno” Himonas, Justice, Utah Supreme Court (United States)

 - Cara Marie O’Hagan, Law Society of Ontario (Canada)